-- I’m always accessible to help you navigate any big financial decisions when they arise - both in life and in your private practice.
+- I’m always accessible to help you navigate any big financial decisions when they arise - both in life and in your practice.

 - I actively monitor and report back to you, using my 60+ point checklist to ensure that every essential element of your financial life is attended to in a thoughtful and proactive manner

 - We collaborate through the Elements financial health monitoring app to make sure you continue to be on the right track.